kivervinicius/nightmare-examples/docs/known-issues/then-catch.md

     console.log('second argument error');
   });
 ```
-In an ordinary promise, the rejection argument would not get called.
-However, in Nightmare, it does.
+In an ordinary promise, the rejection argument would not get called, yet in Nightmare, it does.

 ## Solution
 Alter the `.then()` implementation to call `.then(fulfill, reject)` instead of `.then(fulfill).catch(reject)`.
 As yet, PR is unsubmitted.